-Meg Prater, the managing editor of the HubSpot blog, says "When I first started including ice-breaker questions in our weekly team stand-up meetings, the experience was … cringeworthy.
+Meg Prater, Sr. Marketing Manager of the HubSpot blog, says "When I first started including ice-breaker questions in our weekly team stand-up meetings, the experience was … cringeworthy.
 It felt like exactly what it was: organized fun.
 But we kept at it.
 I listened to feedback and tried to incorporate it into better ice breakers."

 She continued, "For example, some folks on our team don’t watch a lot of T.V. and felt a little excluded when we’d fall down a rabbit hole of shows we were binging.
 Keeping the ice breakers inclusive keeps everyone engaged.
 Now, our ice-breakers can take 15+ minutes to get through and yield some of our biggest laughs and revelations of the week."

 This ice breaker can promote team bonding, and it's one of the easier options on the list.
 Simply choose a brief personality quiz on your phone or computer (if you're stuck, here's a list), and pull it up on a projector or send the link to everyone.